main logo icon

 2%

 Volume of Critical CVEs has remained relatively consistent across 2022 through 2025; the share is dropping as Medium-severity volumes balloon.
 The 2024 average CVSS score was 7.1, a drop from 7.7 in 2023.
 This matters because (a) Critical-only triage misses material exploited bugs (multiple 2025 KEV adds were CVSS 7.x or 8.x), and (b) Medium-severity-and-below volume is precisely where the NVD analysis backlog now lives.
+The 2024 and 2023 averages are from the Vulnerability Blog 2024 review; the 2025 mean fell further to 6.60 with a median of 6.50, per JerryGamblin's 2025 CVE Data Review.

 Chart Vuln Severity Mix